Tests in OpenWISP

 differentiating drivers and stubs in the test suite of OpenWISP Notifications.

-The test project works as both the stub
+The test project works as both the stub integrating openwisp-utils and

-by providing run-time for the execution of
+openwisp-users and the driver by providing run-time for the execution of

-tests of openwisp-notifications
+tests of openwisp-notifications.

 In other news